codesharedot/quantum-resistant-ledger-price/README.md

-# quant price
+# monacoin price

-Gets the quant price with Python (from JSON).
+Gets the monacoin price with Python (from JSON).

 https://pythonbasics.org